 Are people having the best experience possible when they visit your website?
 If you’re not getting the leads you expect and conversions are falling, poor user experience could be the reason.
-The solution is to understand how users interact with your site.
+The solution is to understand how users interact with your website.
 This article will show you how to design a user flow diagram for your website so you can optimize both users’ experience and your conversions.

 What Is User Flow?